Tamper Detection Mechanism (Experimental)¶

 -

-Filling Empty Flash Blocks¶
+Filling Empty Flash Memory Blocks¶

 Ensuring Tamper Detection¶

-The TC Flash Hash function securely hashes the combination of the TC Code, UID, and flash content:
+The TC Flash Hash function securely hashes the combination of the TC Code, device's UID, and flash memory contents.
+The hash properties ensure that without knowing these three elements, an attacker will not be able to reproduce the TC Flash Hash results.

 Executing TC Flash Hash¶